You have the right to be free from unwanted sexual harassment in the workplace.

 - Unwanted Physical Touching: Unwanted physical touching is generally the most obvious type of sexual harassment.
 Physical touching is usually more offensive than mere words or verbal abuse, in most cases.
-It’s, therefore, more likely that a court will find unlawful sexual harassment has occurred where there is physically touching.
+Therefore, it is more likely that a court will find unlawful sexual harassment has occurred where there is physical touching.

 - Sexually Derogative Comments: Perhaps the most common type of sexual harassment comes as sexually derogatory comments.
 These comments may be directed toward women in the workplace.
 They might be jokes, insults, slurs, or other types of verbal harassment.
 In California, comments alone, with no physical touching, can be enough to constitute sexual harassment.

 - Inappropriate Propositions: Propositions are also relatively common in the workplace.
 In general, a single request by a co-worker to go on a date does not amount to sexual harassment, unless the request is made by a supervisor.
 There may, however, be a valid claim of sexual harassment if the employee is subjected to repeated unwanted advances by a coworker or if the employee is punished for rejecting an advance.

 - Favoritism And Unequal Treatment: California law prohibits sex-based discrimination.
 In the context of sexual harassment, this kind of discrimination can occur when supervisors reward employees with whom they are having sex or punish those who refuse to have sex with them.